jg3853/hello-world/README.md

 # Hello World Repository

 // This repository contains the c program
-// i think i got it
+// i think i got it maybe